Which patients are suitable for SDR

 Children who are not walking and considering SDR for improvements to care, comfort and pain levels

-• It is likely that seating and finding comfort in bed are hard to find.
+• It is likely that seating and finding comfort in bed are difficult.
 This will be a problem every day despite taking medicine to help with muscles which feel tight (spasticity).

-• Takes medicine to make muscles relax to help with care and comfort and personal care.
+• Take medicine to make muscles relax to help with care and comfort and personal care.

 • The child’s tone should be of a high enough level to affect their quality of life.

-• Children with cerebral palsy which affects their whole body may be better with an intrathecal baclofen pump.
+• Children with cerebral palsy which affects their whole body, or where dystonia is the main form of tone, may benefit more from an intrathecal baclofen pump.

 Exclusion Criteria